Plastic Bag Ban

 Furthermore, after June 1, 2020:

-- Stores must charge a minimum of $0.15 per single use paper checkout bag
+- Stores may charge a minimum of $0.15 per single use paper checkout bag

 - Fast food restaurants, food delivery, sit-down restaurants, and mobile catering businesses will be exempt from the $0.15 charge